takezoe/predictionio-template-automl/README.md

 ]
 ```

-Define `schema` according to your data, and specify `target` which would be a response of prediction Web API.
+Define `schema` according to your data, and specify `target` which will be a response of prediction Web API.
 Currently, this template supports only binary classification, so the target field must be a binary type.